Part 2: Solutions

 5

-• Asking shop staff questions at the mall
+• Asking questions to shop staff at malls

 There are many opportunities to use English in everyday life like these.
-Accumulating small output experiences in such moments โ€” placing an order, asking a question, saying hello โ€” can also help reduce any resistance children feel toward using English.
+Building up small output experiences โ€” placing an order, asking a question, saying hello โ€” in these kinds of moments can also help reduce a child's hesitation toward using English.

-Especially when relocating to Malaysia for education, the English-language environment your child is in can change dramatically depending on who they spend time with after school, how much they use English for output, and whether they are exposed to communities outside of Japanese.
-On 'Compare Malaysia,' we also compare and introduce extracurricular activities and after-school environments in Malaysia.
+For families relocating to Malaysia for education, the English environment can change significantly depending on who your child spends time with after school, how much they output in English, and whether they are exposed to communities beyond Japanese speakers.
+On "Kuraberu Malaysia," we also compare and introduce extracurricular activities and after-school environments in Malaysia.

-Malaysia is a highly appealing destination for education relocation, offering a multinational environment, an everyday life where English is used, and a relatively accessible educational setting.
-At the same time, it is not as simple as 'enrol in an international school and your child's English will naturally improve.'
-The language environment at home, how after-school time is spent, the amount of English input, and collaboration with the school can all lead to significant differences in a child's English proficiency a few years down the line.
+Malaysia is a highly attractive destination for educational relocation, offering a multinational environment, English in daily life, and a relatively accessible educational setting.
+At the same time, it is not as simple as "enrolling in an international school and watching English improve naturally."
+The home language environment, how after-school hours are spent, the amount of English input, and collaboration with the school can all lead to significant differences in a child's English ability years down the line.

-That is precisely why it is so important not to stop at choosing a school, but to keep thinking about 'what kind of English environment can we create as a family.'
-Children's potential is truly enormous, and with the right environment they can change in remarkable ways.
-And the person best placed to create that environment โ€” right there beside them every day โ€” is the parent or guardian who lives with them.
+That is precisely why it is so important not to stop at choosing a school, but to keep thinking about "what kind of English environment we, as a family, can create."
+Children's potential is truly enormous, and they can change in remarkable ways depending on their environment.
+And the person best placed to build that environment โ€” closest to them every single day โ€” is none other than the parent living alongside them.

-โœ“Be mindful of the amount of English input at home (subtitles, audio, English-language books)
+โœ“Be intentional about the amount of English input at home (subtitles, audio, English books)

-โœ“Increase English output opportunities through local extracurricular activities where fewer Japanese students are enrolled
+โœ“Increase English output opportunities through local activities where few Japanese speakers are present

-โœ“Build the habit of having 'thinking conversations' after reading English-language books
+โœ“Build the habit of having "thinking conversations" after reading English books

-โœ“Use everyday conversations in Malaysia as a testing ground for English output
+โœ“Turn everyday conversations in Malaysia into a testing ground for English output

-โœ… Looking beyond 'which school is well-known' and instead asking 'how do we create the right environment for this particular child' is what leads to an education relocation you won't regret.
-We hope this article is helpful for those considering relocating to Malaysia for education or a parent-child study-abroad experience.
+โœ… Shifting your perspective from "which school is well-known" to "how do we create the right environment for this child" is what leads to an educational relocation you won't regret.
+We hope this serves as a helpful reference for those considering educational relocation to Malaysia or a parent-child study abroad experience.

 ๐Ÿ“–